 Kristen Randall of Moodswing, A.K.A.
 “Randall” is one half of the crime fighting team of Randall & Teej.
 When she is not busy solving crime, she is taking pictures of her awesome children to post on Instagram.

-Kate Haynes of Considering Lilies, A.K.A.
+Kate Haynes of Kate Haynes Interiors, A.K.A.
 “Pretty Momma” went on to give birth to a huge number of children and still manages to maintain a house that would make Chip and Joanna jealous.
+In fact, if you want her help to make your home fabulous, go follow her on Instagram!